jasonaaronwilson/omni-c/README.md

     organization
 28. utf8 immutable zero strings (convertible at not cost to C char* style strings)
 29. interpolated strings remove the need for printf
+30. fluid_let global variables don't have to be bad?
+31. block scope for case constructs so variables can be defined without resorting to an additional block which makes the code uglier

 Importantly mising from this feature list is inheritance and therefore most of these features are straightforward to describe and most constructs appear in some other C